romlogic/google-cloud-java/README.md

 4. The project ID specified in the JSON credentials file pointed by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable
 5. The Google Cloud SDK project ID

-In cases where the library may expect a project ID explicitly, we provide a helper that can provide the inferred project ID:
+In cases where the library may expect a project ID explicitly, provide a helper that can provide the inferred project ID:
    ```java
      import com.google.cloud.ServiceOptions;
      ...